JoeDeRose/MarkdownByRegEx/readme.txt

 (1) Unordered lists can begin with asterisks, hyphens, or plus signs.

 (2) Ordered and unordered lists can continue with asterisks, hyphens, or plus signs.
+(Currently it espects indents to be exactly 2 spaces.)

 (3) Preformatted text can begin with 4 spaces, or be framed by 3 backticks (```).